Parasail-Health/Parasail-Policies/source/sections/disaster_recovery_policy.md

 ## Line of Succession

 The following order of succession to ensure that decision-making authority for the Parasail Contingency Plan is uninterrupted.
-The Chief Technology Officer (CTO) and Security Officer, Adam Leko, are responsible for ensuring the safety of personnel and the execution of procedures documented within this Parasail Contingency Plan.
-If the CTO and VP of Engineering are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or CPO shall function as that authority.
+The VP of Engineering (VPE) Chief Finanical Officer (CFO), are responsible for ensuring the safety of personnel and the execution of procedures documented within this Parasail Contingency Plan.
+If the VP of Engineering and COO are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO shall function as that authority.
 To provide contact initiation should the contingency plan need to be initiated, please use the contact list below.

-* Adam Leko, CTO: 414-335-0253, adam@parasail.io
+* Daron Stinnett, VPE daron@
-* Travis Good, CEO: 303-351-2640, travis@parasail.io
+* Mike Rasic, CFO mike@
-* Mohan Balachandran, CPO: 214-215-7998, mohan@parasail.io
+* Adam Tibbs CEO: adam@

 ## Responsibilities

 The following teams have been developed and trained to respond to a contingency event affecting the IT system.

 1. The **Ops Team** is responsible for recovery of the Parasail hosted environment, network devices, and all servers.
 Members of the team include personnel who are also responsible for the daily operations and maintenance of Parasail.
 The team leader is the VP of Engineering and directs the Dev Ops Team.
 2. The **Web Services Team** is responsible for assuring all application servers, and web services are working.
 It is also responsible for testing redeployments and assessing damage to the environment.
-The team leader is the CTO and directs the Web Services Team.
+The team leader is the VPE and directs the Web Services Team.

 ## Testing and Maintenance

-The CTO and VP of Engineering shall establish criteria for validation/testing of a Contingency Plan, an annual test schedule, and ensure implementation of the test.
+The VP of Engineering shall establish criteria for validation/testing of a Contingency Plan, an annual test schedule, and ensure implementation of the test.
 This process will also serve as training for personnel involved in the plan's execution.
 At a minimum the Contingency Plan shall be tested annually (within 365 days).
 The types of validation/testing exercises include tabletop and technical testing.
 Contingency Plans for all application systems must be tested at a minimum using the tabletop testing process.
 However, if the application system Contingency Plan is included in the technical testing of their respective support systems that technical test will satisfy the annual requirement.

 ### Tabletop Testing